comit-network/comit.network/blog/2021-07-02-transaction-presigning.md

 The purpose of such a joint-output is manifold and depends on the protocol that is being implemented.
 For example, joint-outputs are at the core of technologies like the Lightning Network on Bitcoin.

-We can achieve trustless protocols like the Lightni network if we don't depend on the other party's willingness to cooperate.
+We can achieve trustless protocols like the Lightning network if we don't depend on the other party's willingness to cooperate.

 The solution is simple.
 Both parties sign transactions that spend from a joint-output **prior** to signing the transaction that creates the joint-output.